hoosierhometown/social-nginx/README.md

 This image supports modern DevOps workflows around SE, using a Docker container for the application environment, and loading your SocialEngine site code and database from Github.
 Using Docker Compose, you can run a fully self-contained development environment on your laptop, push changes to source control and have them instantly up and running on a container-based server.
 I've currently got this running on the Google Cloud Platform Compute Engine, using a VPS that is initialized with the social-nginx image.

 This initial version is a work in progress.
 I currently don't have SSL set up (though that shouldn't be difficult).
 I'm currently in early development on a SocialEngine site so I'll be updating this as I go.
 I would welcome others to fork this repository, and contribute your improvements through pull requests.
 If you experience problems, you may also open an issue on the Github project page.
-## Next steps
-* Implement SSL
-* Optimize and clean up NGINX & PHP config.
-Perhaps break PHP-FPM into a separate container?
-Make sure there's no rewrite issues.
-* Incorporate other PHP modules as needed
-* Optimize & harden directory permissions for dev & production.
-* Test on GCP Kubernetes Engine
-* Implement a test harness for automated testing
-* Implement a database migration tool, supporting continuous delivery all the way into production, including schema and data changes.
-* Automate CI/CD using Jenkins or a cloud DevOps pipeline
-* Test on AWS and Azure
-* Update social-nginx docs.

-This will result in full Continuous Integration and Delivery of even large SocialEngine installations, while enabling developers to easily work on isolated feature branches.
 ## Licensing
-This leads to an important suggestion for the SocialEngine team.
 SocialEngine is licensed in an old-school "paid script" model where everybody hacks on one instance of the script running on some VPS.
 To support this old model SE allows only *one* developer instance.
 Today, with modern DevOps and CI/CD multiple developers should be able to work on multiple feature branches simultaneously, in isolation.
-Developers should be able to run their test environments on their laptops, or in private cloud instances.
+Developers should be able to easily and quickly run their dev environments on their laptops, or in private cloud instances.
 Then these feature branches can be unit-tested, code-reviewed and pulled/merged into a staging/integration instance and finally pushed to production.
 This is modern best-practices, but SE's licensing model forbids this, requiring multiple expensive production licenses to legally enable it.
+I would highly encourage SE to adopt a licensing approach that doesn't discourage developers from using modern, efficient DevOps.
 ## Improving social-nginx
 If you have improvements or suggestions please open an issue or pull request on the GitHub project page.
 # Quick Test